Non-Cash Employee Award and Other Gifts Guide

 • Extramural funds may be used only if explicitly allowed under the terms of the applicable award

-• Sympathy gifts, prizes, spot and other awards
+Sympathy gifts, prizes (door, raffle), spot awards, and incentive and other gifts

 • Various University-controlled funds may be used